RosettaCommons/binder/documentation/install.rst

 Installation
 ============
 **Binder** is written in C++11 and must be built before use.
 This page describes the steps for the build process.
+Please note that installiation require up to ~2.6+ Gb of free disk space.